Wednesday, October 12, 2016

 6. No interminable arguments - I don't have to have the last word on anything and frequently just stop posting.
 I will not post repeated posts making the same argument or with very slight modifications.
 One of the most interminable arguments has to do with the link between psychiatrists and pharmaceutical companies.
 I have debunked that argument on this blog many times.
 I would refer you to blogs where they have interminable arguments about how bad psychiatric medications are and how corrupt psychiatrists are for their connections to Big Pharma.
 Neither argument is accurate but this is the place to read about how medications are actually used.

 That is what I have so far.
 I reserve the right to add more as they come to me.
 The goal is to maintain coherence and rational discussion.
-Any inspection of the blog notes that there is not a lot of discussion and stimulating discussion is not one of my primary objectives.
+Any inspection of the blog posts shows that there is not a lot of discussion and stimulating discussion is not one of my primary objectives.
+I appreciate the people who have taken the time to read this blog and post their comments - many of which make excellent points and do stimulate further discussion.

 My goal all along has been to produce opinion and analysis consistent with the way that real psychiatrists train, work, and practice.
 I do not see myself as unique in any way.
 I routinely have contact with excellent psychiatrists who I have trained with and who are colleagues.
 They approach problems in psychiatry and think about those problems in very similar if not identical ways that I do.
 I see this blog as a creative outlet as well as one of the few places on the Internet where this kind of content is available.